Disorrder/animated-js/README.md

 # story-js
 Timeline for simple animations.
-Inpired by @animejs
+Inspired by @animejs